 Los Gatos real estate market trends 95032: schools and commute

 The chart above represents 95032 based on list prices, not sold.
-The prices are distinctly lower in this Los Gatos market, though it’s also a seller’s market and has a quicker turnover than the 95030 sector as of November 12th.
+The prices are lower in this Los Gatos market, though it’s also presenting as a mild seller’s market and has a quicker turnover than the 95030 sector.

 The 95032 zip code in Los Gatos is more complicated than 95030 for a few reasons.
 First, part of it is in the Los Gatos Union School District, part is in the Campbell Union School District (west Los Gatos near the Saratoga and Campbell borders), and part is in the Union School District (shared with the Cambrian zip code of 95124 in San Jose).
 All are good to great schools at the elementary and middle school level.
 At the high school level, Los Gatos High will have a little more draw due to stronger scores than Westmont or Leigh High (in the Campbell Union High School District), so that part of 95032 will sell for a bit more.